SAEON/data-portal/README.md

 ![stable](https://github.com/SAEON/catalogue/workflows/deployment@stable/badge.svg?branch=stable)

 # SAEON Catalogue software
 A suite of services that provide a platform for searching and exploring SAEON-curated datasets.
+The tech stack is as listed below.
+This document shows how to setup a development environment for contributions, and also explains how to build and deploy the services.

 - Docker
 - MongoDB